 (Please do not feel obliged to buy the printed version; I do not make any money from it!)

-The entire book is available in a rather thick printed version at
+The entire book is available in a thick and somewhat unwieldy 740-page printed version:

 Source Files for the Book